jhayesit/tdmcpagentcore/COMPLAINT_ANALYSIS_WORKSHOP.md

 A: MCP operates within your existing security framework.
 Data never leaves your Teradata environment.
 Amazon AgentCore provides enterprise-grade security with audit trails and compliance features.

 **Q: "How quickly can we implement this?"**
 A: The Complaint Analysis Agent can be deployed in hours, not months.
-You'll see immediate value from day one, with full ROI typically achieved within 3-6 months.
+You'll see immediate value from day one.

 **Q: "What if our complaint data structure is different?"**
 A: The MCP approach is flexible and adapts to your data schema.
 The agent can be customized for your specific complaint fields and business processes.